dudekluk/Portfolio/doc/Test Cases.md

 ### Test Schedule
 * **Start Date**: Beginning of Sprint 7
-* **End Date**: End of Sprint 7 or Continuous testing until all test cases are executed and critical issues are resolved.
+* **End Date**: End of Sprint 7 or continuous testing until all test cases are executed and critical issues are resolved.

 ### Resources